Thursday, November 14, 2024

 The murder plot is finally reconciled into the Ron Howard plotline late in the film.
 Leachman, it is revealed, slept with her sister’s husband and thus came Opie.
 The sister is played by Patricia Neal, who is very good for this kind of “bent” family saga; her real-life daughter Tessa Dahl makes a great impression (in one of her few movie roles) as Neal’s crazy but seductive daughter.

-Darin has minimal screen time, but by this time he had truly become a “character actor” and he excelled in that sort of work.
+Darin has minimal screen time, but by this time he had truly become a “character actor” and excelled in that sort of work.
 (Plus, it probably took nothing away from his nightclub gigs and was less taxing to his health doing a few days’ shoot on a small film/TV project.)

-Bonus cast: This is yet another film Darin was in that numerous familiar faces from TV.
+Bonus cast: This is yet another film Darin was in that contained numerous familiar faces from TV.
 Among them are Thayer David, singer Gale Garnett, Simon Oakland (Kolchak’s “Vincenzo”), and McGavin himself, seen in photos as the dead “George” of the title.

-I don’t recommend seeing every film and TV episode Bobby Darin did unless you are a fan of his music first and foremost, or you’re interested in how a pop idol (who then became a nightclub superstar and was always an interesting pop/rock/folk/country composer) could settle into actually acting rather than being “placed” in prime movie/TV roles as a guest star (or do it as a shell of his former self, as so many pop stars become).
+I don’t recommend seeing every film and TV episode Bobby Darin did unless you are a fan of his music first and foremost, or you’re interested in how a pop idol (who then became a nightclub superstar and was always an interesting pop/rock/folk/country composer) could settle into actually acting rather than being “placed” in prime movie/TV roles as a glitzy guest star (or do it as a shell of his former self, as so many pop stars become).

 No comments: